saleor/saleor.io-learn/product/fetching-products.md

 export { ProductElement } from './ProductElement';
 ```

-3.Reorganize the `ProductCollection` component in the following way:
+3. Reorganize the `ProductCollection` component in the following way:

 ```tsx
 // components/ProductCollection.tsx